Opening of the 2024-25 Academic Year

 The faculties with the highest numbers of undergraduate students are those focused on high-tech fields.

-The 2024-25 academic year at the Technion will open amidst recent rocket and missile fire over the Haifa area and the escalation of conflict in the north.
-The start of the year has been postponed by one week to November 10, 2024, with the semester consisting of 12 weeks of instruction.
-Orientation days for new students will be held at the faculties over the coming week and will follow Home Front Command guidelines for the Haifa area.
+The 2024-25 academic year at the Technion opened amidst recent rocket and missile fire over the Haifa area and the escalation of conflict in the north.
+The start of the year was postponed by one week to November 10, 2024, with the semester consisting of 12 weeks of instruction.
+Orientation days for new students were held at the faculties and followed Home Front Command guidelines for the Haifa area.

-Approximately 15,000 students will study at the Technion this academic year.
+Approximately 15,000 students are studying at the Technion this academic year.
 Among the general undergraduate student population, 45% are women and 55% are men.
 There are approximately 4,700 students in graduate programs, with more than 40% being women.
 These numbers include 203 students studying at the Joan and Irwin Jacobs Technion-Cornell Institute at Cornell Tech in New York.

 Dean of Undergraduate Studies Prof. Hossam Haick, added, “This is a complex and challenging time, overshadowed by ongoing war.
 These are undoubtedly difficult times, but our commitment to the students only grows stronger.
 Technion registration has not declined, it has increased compared to previous years.
 The Technion is here to provide students with the tools and knowledge they need to face challenges, and to support them on every step of their academic journey.
 We promise that your investment here will be rewarded with a rich and meaningful educational experience.”